nchain-innovation/chain-gang/README.md

 # Chain-Gang

-This is a Rust library that enables monitoring of the P2P messages of Bitcoin derived blockchains.
+This is a Rust library that enables interacting with Bitcoin derived blockchains.

 This library currently supports the following blockchains: